Różyna, Opole Voivodeship: History

-The village dates back to the Middle Ages, when it was part of Piast-ruled Poland.
+The village dates back to the Middle Ages, when it was part of Piast-ruled Poland, to soon join the Holy Roman Empire of the German Nation.
+It was to stay part of Germany until 1945.
 The local Saint Nicholas church was mentioned in 1310.
 Różyna was the location of a motte-and-bailey castle from the 14th-16th century, which is now an archaeological site.
-In the 18th century, the village was annexed by Prussia, and from 1871 to 1945 it was also part of Germany, before it became again part of Poland following Germany's defeat in World War II.
+In the 18th century, the village was annexed by Prussia, before it became part of Poland following Germany's defeat in World War II.

 Transport

 The Polish National road 94 runs nearby, south of the village, and the Voivodeship road 462 runs nearby, west of the village.